GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 # Overview over the functionality and capabilities of GENeSYS-MOD

 GENeSYS-MOD is a cost-optimizing linear program that computes cost-optimal pathways for the energy system across multiple sectors, usually focusing on long-term pathways for the energy system. \autoref{fig:inputs_outputs} shows some of the core inputs and outputs of the model.
-Contrary to what the name suggests, GENeSYS-MOD can not only be applied at the global level (even though that was the initial application [@loffler_designing_2017]), but instead is purely data-driven and has been successfully used in both macro-regional (e.g. Europe) [@moskalenko_europes_2024], country-level [@hanto_effects_2021], and even regional levels [@herpich_100_2024].
+Contrary to what the name suggests, GENeSYS-MOD can not only be applied at the global level (even though that was the initial application [@loffler_designing_2017]), but instead is purely driven by the underlying input data and has been successfully used in both macro-regional (e.g. Europe) [@moskalenko_europes_2024], country-level [@hanto_effects_2021], and even regional levels [@herpich_100_2024].

 ![Main inputs and outputs of GENeSYS-MOD.\label{fig:inputs_outputs}](GENeSYS-MOD_inputs_outputs.png){width="90%"}

 ## Methodological background

 In its origin, GENeSYS-MOD is based on the Open Source Enenergy Modelling System (OSeMOSYS), but has been altered and expanded in functionality over time.
 Nevertheless, the overall structure and nomenclature have been kept as measures to make the model easy to learn and use.
 GENeSYS-MOD optimizes the investment decisions on an annual level for a defined model period, usually given in five-year steps towards 2050 or 2060.
+To do so, it starts with an existing system setup based on historic data (brown-field approach).
 It then assumes a planner's perspective with perfect foresight as the default option, however, a myopic approach can also be chosen.
 The time resolution within a year can be flexibly defined via a timeseries reduction algorithm following @gerbaulet_dynelmod:_2017.
 This means that depending on the user's computational resources and model setup, almost any time resolution, up to full hourly operation, can be chosen.

 # General framework structure of GENeSYS-MOD version 4